Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Zero-Inflated ACD Model

 \subsection{Zero-Inflated Autoregressive Conditional Duration Model}

-In our model, we consider observations to follow the zero-inflated negative binomial distribution with the time-varying parameter $\mu_i$ and static parameters $\alpha, \pi$ specified in \eqref{eq:zinegbinProb}.
-We use a reparametrization with the exponential link for the location parameter $f_i = H(\mu_i) = \log (\mu_{i}) $.
-Parameter $\log (\mu_{i})$ then follow recursion
+We consider a model where observations follow the zero-inflated negative binomial distribution with the time-varying scale parameter $\mu_i$, time-varying dispersion parameter $\alpha_i$ and time-varying inflation parameter $\pi_i$ specified in \eqref{eq:zinegbinProb}.
+We use an unbounded parametrization with the exponential link for the scale and dispersion parameters and logistic transformation for the inflation parameter, i.e. $f_i = (\ln (\mu_{i}),\ln (\alpha_{i}),\ln (\pi_{i}/(1-\pi_{i})))' $.
+Parameters $f_i$ are assumed to follow the recursion in \eqref{eq:gasProposedRecursion}, where the score for the zero-inflated negative binomial distribution is given by